tenkara/solidityHomeworks/week4/README.md

 9. Tally votes and display winner

 Back end features and Swagger Hub testing:
-Screenshot of Swaggerhub API : Please see the summary report PDF link at the top
+Screenshot of Swaggerhub API : Please see the summary report PDF

 Backend Features:
 1. Get /token-address: Returns the Token smart contract address of the previously deployed contract in week 3 homework from Goerli testnet